storacha/w3infra/README.md

 #### `HOSTED_ZONES`

-The root domain(s) to deploy the w3up API to. e.g `up.web3.storage`.
+The root domain(s) to deploy the w3up API to. e.g `upload.storacha.network`.
 The value should match a hosted zone configured in route53 that your aws account has access to.
 Multiple zones can be specified, in which case they are seperated by a comma, and this will cause deployment to each specified zone.

 #### `ROUNDABOUT_HOSTED_ZONE`